agiza/stream-video-player/readme.txt

 1. Download and unzip the current version of the Stream Video Player plugin.
 2. Transfer the entire 'stream-video-player' directory to your '/wp-content/plugins/' directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. That's it!
 You're done.
-You can now generate the "stream video tag" by using the tag generator from the post editor.
+You can now generate the "stream video tag" by using the quick tag generator from the post editor.

 == Frequently Asked Questions ==

 = What's new in the latest version? =
-* Fix!
-A general bug on the plug-in fixed.
 * Fix!
 A fix to the QuickTag generator.
 * NEW!
 Afrikaans, Turkish, Lithuanian, Georgian and Italian translations added.
 * NEW!
 Now YouTube videos can be seen on mobile devices if the device supports YouTube video.